-EXPAREL, also referred to as "liposomal bupivacaine," can be administered via infiltration, ISBP nerve block, and fascial plane blocks to provide long-lasting non-opioid pain control
+EXPAREL can be administered via infiltration, interscalene brachial plexus nerve block, and fascial plane blocks to provide long-lasting non-opioid pain control

-More than 7 million patients have received non-opioid EXPAREL since 2012.¹ EXPAREL works locally at the surgical site and uses the DepoFoam® drug delivery technology, which encapsulates bupivacaine in multivesicular liposomes.
-After injection, DepoFoam® particles gradually release bupivacaine over time, as the lipid membranes are absorbed, prolonging the duration of action of bupivacaine.2,3
+More than 13 million patients have received non-opioid EXPAREL since 2012.
+EXPAREL works locally at the surgical site and uses the proprietary multivesicular liposome (pMVL) technology, which encapsulates bupivacaine in a suspension of multivesicular liposomes.
+After injection, bupivacaine is released over time.1,2

 Broad indication across surgical procedures to provide regional analgesia

-Use ISBP nerve block in procedures such as total shoulder arthroplasty and rotator cuff surgeries
+Use interscalene brachial plexus nerve block in procedures such as total shoulder arthroplasty and rotator cuff surgeries

 Field blocks (ie, TAP & PECS)

 Use EXPAREL to provide effective regional field or interfascial plane blocks in a range of procedures